Learning deep abdominal CT registration through adaptive loss weighting and synthetic data generation: Discussion

-From studying the loss weights evolution during training (see online resources Fig. S7 to S13), it is possible to deduce an interpretation regarding influence and benefit from each loss component over the network.
+From studying the adaptive loss weights evolution during training (see Figs E-L in S3 Appendix), it is possible to deduce an interpretation regarding influence and benefit from each loss component over the network.
 Evidently, SSIM was favoured over NCC during training, even though SSIM was deemed less useful for image registration compared to NCC.
 A rationale can be hypothesised from SSIM being easier to optimise, being a perception-based loss.
 Interestingly, the loss weight curves all seemed to follow the same pattern.
 Upweighted losses are linearly increased until a plateau is reached and the opposite behaviour happens for the downweighted losses.
 This may indicate that uncertainty weighting lacks the capacity of task prioritisation, which could have been helpful at a later stage in training.
 Such an approach has been proposed in the literature~\cite{Guo_2018_ECCV}, simply not for similar image registration tasks.
 Hence, a comparison of other multi-task learning designs might be worth investigating in future work.

+From \cref{tab:evaluation_comet_transfer_nonfrozen,tab:evaluation_comet_frozen_encoder} it can be observed the benefit of using segmentation guidance for training deep registration models.
+Furthermore, when compared to the traditional method ANTs, using SyN and SyNCC, a significant improvement on TRE is observed ($p < 0.001$) (Table D in S4 Appendix), with differences close to 17 mm on the Oslo-CoMet test set.
+Further improved using uncertainty weighting.
+No significant value was observed between the baseline model and ANTs ($p = 0.5845$), which shows that naive image-only training is not enough for the model to understand the registration task.
+Not surprisingly, runtimes of the deep registration models are dramatically better than those of ANTs, taking the latter up to five minutes on average using the SyNCC configuration.

 A sizeable downside in training CNNs for image registration remains the long training runtime.
 Having access to pretrained models in order to perform transfer learning alleviates this issue, but the substantial amount of training data required, and in our use case annotated data, persists as another tremendous drawback.